dishantzaveri/ComputerVisionTasks-Synapse/README.md

 # ComputerVisionTasks-Synapse
-Thee are my CV Tasks for DJS Synapse
+These are my CV Tasks for DJS Synapse